You Have Questions

 I’m not a single or young mother and I’m not facing an unexpected pregnancy.
 Can I still register?

-You are welcome to join our wait list.
-This is not a guaranteed spot in class, but we will release tickets if there is room in the series.
-Sometimes this happens after the series has started and we have no-shows.
-As our program has grown we have exceeded our capacity and find ourselves turning away many families who truly need our services free of charge.
-Many people seek us out based on positive word-of-mouth and our reputation for fun, informative classes, but please consider whether or not you truly meet the criteria for need before registering for class.
+Yes, Many people seek us out based on positive word-of-mouth and our reputation for fun, informative classes, but please consider whether or not you truly meet the criteria for need before registering for class.
 If you can afford to pay even $75 for a childbirth class, we encourage you to seek out other resources in our community so that we can continue to serve those who most need our services.
+You can also speak with your insurance about education coverage.

 Childbirth Education Resources: